-EQAO's student and educator questionnaires are completed voluntarily during the assessment administration and offer valuable attitudinal and contextual information about students' experiences and perceptions with respect to literacy and numeracy.
+This is an increase from the 2021-2022 results.
+Learners' Context EQAO's student and educator questionnaires are completed voluntarily during the assessment administration and offer valuable attitudinal and contextual information about students' experiences and perceptions with respect to literacy and numeracy.
 This type of information is important and should be considered alongside assessment results and data from other sources to build a full understanding of student learning in Ontario.
-Overall, 98% of fully participating students completed the Student Questionnaire, 2424 teachers completed the Teacher Questionnaire and 2326 principals completed the Principal Questionnaire.
+Overall, 99% of fully participating students completed the Student Questionnaire, 2123 teachers completed the Teacher Questionnaire and 2326 principals completed the Principal Questionnaire.

-Reading Writing

-73% of students think that they are a good reader.

-47% indicated that reading is one of their favourite activities.

-ΞŰ

-64% of students indicated that being a good writer is important to them.

-56% think that they are

-a good writer.

-57% like to write.

-34% indicated that writing is one of their favourite activities.
+INTEREST AND CONFIDENCE IN LITERACY Reading Writing Overall, 60% of students like to read.
+54% like to write.
+69% of students think that they are a good reader .
+48% think that they are a good writer.
+62% of students indicated that being a good reader is important to them.
+60% of students indicated that being a good writer is important to them.
+29% indicated that reading is one of their favourite activities.
+26% indicated that writing is one of their favourite activities.